videocoin/vivid-open/README.md

 It can show the status of blockchain and can be replaced with any Ethereum blockchain.
 It is useful if a local test chain such as Ganache is used.

 https://github.com/Alethio/ethereum-lite-explorer

+## Open Issues:
++ Spurious folder nft-app/src/Opensea-js needs to be removed after initial update of submodules
++ In nft-app, after minting the token, "View On IPFS" button is not showing the correct token uri.